 Customers today expect more from the companies they do business with, and if they’re dissatisfied for any reason, they can easily switch loyalty to another manufacturer or distributor.
 That’s why it’s so critical to deliver a great user experience each time a client or prospect accesses a company's website.
 Many established distributors and manufacturers continue to operate as they’ve done for generations while relying on the strength of established relationships with customers to survive.
 These customers, however, are giving way to younger buyers and decision-makers who conduct business exclusively over the Internet.

 Many company executives from older generations are also turning to digital technology because of its convenience and self-service options.
 Fortunately, manufacturers and distributors have access to external infrastructure providers, developers, open source software, consultants, market platforms and aggregation platforms, like Clarity eCommerce, to build a digital foundation for future growth and profitability by providing the kind of awesome website experiences that customers today expect and demand.

 Changing Product Dynamics

 Evolving product dynamics are changing everything about how B2B companies do business.
-Wholesalers and manufacturing eCommerce solutions are triggering most of the increase in B2B growth, but forward-looking organizations need to accommodate the following product trends:
+Wholesalers and distribution eCommerce solutions are triggering most of the increase in B2B growth, but forward-looking organizations need to accommodate the following product trends:

 - Consumers want personalization, customization and design input on products.